 Your hearing aid may be plugged with wax.
 But how and why did this happen?
 Your ear produces wax in order to clean itself as well as to get rid of foreign objects in the ear such as dirt and debris.
 To your ear your hearing aid is a foreign object so it is producing wax to get rid of it.
-The wax that your ear produces will work its way into your hearing aid thus plugged the vent or receiver of the hearing aid.
-To prevent this you need to properly cleaning your hearing every time you take it out.
+The wax that your ear produces will work its way into your hearing aid, thus plugging the vent or receiver of the hearing aid.
+To prevent this you need to properly clean your hearing aid every time you take it out.

 Moisture and hearing aids

 Moisture may have gotten into the inner workings of your hearing aid thus damaging it.
 Moisture of any form can easily get into the hearing aid causing damage.
 To prevent moisture from getting in be sure to take it out when moisture is present; such as rain or snow, steam or water and even dog slobber.
 Be sure to see your hearing health professional right away is you suspect moisture got into your hearing aid as they may be able to dry it out if not they will need to send it off to the manufacturer for them to fix it.

 Your tubing can cause serious problems if not taken care of properly.
 Moisture in the tubing can cause distortion or even damage to the inside of the hearing aid.
 A crack in the tubing can also cause distortion or lack of sound.
 Be sure to regularly check your tubing to ensure is it functioning properly.
 You will need to have your tubing replaced regularly as they will dry out and crack over time.